How much bias is in your forecast? — Logística ExpertLogística Expert

 Associative

-Uses leading indicators — external data that predicts demand (e.g. government data, economic indexes).
-Also called causal forecasting.
+Uses leading indicators — external data that predicts demand before it occurs.

 🧠